Issuing of International Standard Book Numbers(ISBN) in Uganda

 The National Library of Uganda is the International Standard Book Number (ISBN) Agency for Uganda

-The ISBN is a 13 –digit number that should be assigned to each book and it uniquely identifies books and book like products published internationally with the agency headquarters at the Hague Netherlands.
+The ISBN is a 13 –digit number that should be assigned to each book and it uniquely identifies books and book like products published internationally; and the offices of the International ISBN Agency is based in London, United Kingdom.

 The relevance/ importance of ISBN: